-Since its founding in 1976 by Millard and Linda Fuller, Habitat for Humanity International has built and rehabilitated more than 800,000 houses with partner families, helping house more than 4 million people and becoming a true world leader in addressing the issues of poverty housing.
+Since its founding in 1976 by Millard and Linda Fuller, Habitat for Humanity International has served more than 35 million people and becoming a true world leader in addressing the issues of poverty housing.

 Koinonia Farm and the Fund for Humanity